Connect with others who understand.

 Written by Emily Wagner, M.S.

-For those living with a rare disorder like paroxysmal nocturnal hemoglobinuria (PNH), it’s easy to feel like you’re lost without a road map.
+If you’re living with a rare disorder like paroxysmal nocturnal hemoglobinuria (PNH), it’s easy to feel like you’re lost without a road map.
 Digging for answers on the internet is hard — and when you do find reliable information, it can raise even more questions.

 This article will cover eight of the top questions people ask about PNH, along with answers in clear, nontechnical terms.
-To learn more about your specific condition, talk to your doctor or hematologist (blood specialist).
+To learn more about your specific condition, talk with your doctor or hematologist (blood specialist).

-1. How Rare Is PNH?
+1. How Rare Is Paroxysmal Nocturnal Hemoglobinuria?

 2. Can PNH Be Cured?

 The most common approach is known as an allogeneic transplant, in which healthy bone marrow cells come from a donor.
-The process of transplantation starts with destroying your unhealthy bone marrow.
-Doctors use different processes and medications to kill off your abnormal blood-forming cells causing PNH.
-Therapies used to kill off your bone marrow include:

 Treating PNH

-Complement inhibitors help prevent the immune system from destroying red blood cells (RBCs), a process known as hemolysis.
-These medications also lower the risk of thrombosis (dangerous blood clots) and improve your quality of life.
 Your treatment plan may also include steroids and other medications to dampen (weaken) your immune system.
-Your health care provider will consider your overall health and the severity of your PNH when deciding what to recommend.
+Your healthcare provider will consider your overall health and the severity of your PNH when deciding what to recommend.

 3. Is PNH a Form of Cancer?